hossain-khan/kids-math-tutor/webapp/docs/ADMIN_SETUP.md

 - View all shared community worksheets
 - Delete inappropriate or duplicate worksheets
 - See worksheet statistics (views, downloads, ratings)
+- Run bulk AI safety checks on all worksheets
+- Identify and flag content with safety concerns

 The portal is protected with password authentication that works seamlessly with Cloudflare Workers.